jckuester/ltlfo2mon/README.md

 Experiments
 ----------

-In the folder `experiments/` you find the scripts and data, which have been used to generate the experiments for `Fig. 2` in the RV'13 conference paper.
-The python script `generate-traces.py` generates you test-traces (you can define its length, the maximal size of events, and the parameters of a lognormal derivation for values of predicate `w`).
-The bash-script `run-experiments.sh` runs the experiment for formulae in `formulae.dat` and traces in `traces.dat`.
-You can find the results from the conference in `results/`.
-Finally, `experiments-tikz.r` is an R-script that calculates the statistics and plots the diagram.
+In the folder `experiments/` you find the scripts and data, which have been used to generate the experiments for `Fig. 2` in [From propositional to first-order monitoring](http://kuester.multics.org/publications/RV13.pdf)":

+- The python script `generate-traces.py` generates you test-traces (you can define its length, the maximal size of events, and the parameters of a lognormal derivation for values of predicate `w`).
+- The bash-script `run-experiments.sh` runs the experiment for formulae in `formulae.dat` and traces in `traces.dat`.
+You can find the results of the experiments for the conference in `results/`.
+- `experiments-tikz.r` is an R-script that calculates the statistics and plots the diagram.

 Installing
 ----------